pravintargaryen/mini_django/README.md

 * http://localhost:9000 is the root path and returns a `text/html` (200) response.
 * http://localhost:9000/dj4e returns a `text/plain` (200) response.
-* http://localhost:9000/js4e returns a HTTP redirect (302) response.
+* http://localhost:9000/js4e returns a HTTP redirect (302) response. (watch the Network tab of the developer tools)
 * http://localhost:9000/broken routes to a view which has a bug that returns a string instead of an `HttpResponse` object.
 The `httpServer()` detects this and returns a HTTP server error (500) response.